March 2025 Update

 Conclusion

-The March update brings many building blocks together that make the designer more mature.
+The March update brings together many building blocks that make the Designer more mature.
 The 3D Previewer simplifies communication with customers, new products and textures expand possibilities, and improved color and surface management gives you much more control over your products and production processes.